Praqma/GodotDevOps/docs/BlogPost.md

   - Creating repo
   - Inviting collaborators

+Before we can begin we need to set up our project repository on GitHub.
+This is necessary when collaborating with other developers, something you will likely encounter at some point working with games.

+If you are a solo dev you might be tempted to skip this point.
+Don't.
+Putting your project on GitHub has a lot of benefits.
+You decouple your project from your machine in favor of access on any machine.
+Your entire project history is saved on their servers for you to look at whenever you need.
+A lot of the practices we'll discuss expect the project to be on GitHub.

+In the following sections our experience and examples use GitHub.
+This is not a requirement.
+Any version control software can be used.

+This article is written with mid sized projects in mind.
+If you plan on booting up your game engine of choice to build a hobby game over the weekend, then these steps are obviously overkill.

+Our examples use Godot and Unity, however you can use your engine of choice.
+Some of the sections will need to be adapted to work with your engine.

+*Links on how to create a GitHub repo for Godot or Unity projects*

 ### Project Planning/ Task Management
 - Why project planning in game development
   - For collaboration projects its important to structure the development